 The membership of this Association shall be divided into four classes – Regular Members, Associate Members, Honorary Members and Sponsoring Associate Members.

 - Honorary Membership will be by invitation by the board of directors or by the Association to a person or persons who have made a great contribution to the auction profession.
-As honorary member shall not be subject to dues and assessments but he shall have the same privileges as regular members except that he cannot vote or hold office.
+As honorary member shall not be subject to dues and assessments, but they shall have the same privileges as regular members except that he or she cannot vote or hold office.

-- Sponsoring Associate Membersshall be composed of persons, companies or corporations engaged in industries related to the auction profession, such as: accountants, associations, advertising agencies, lawyers, lending agencies, printers, publishers, radio stations, t.v. stations.
-A Sponsoring Associate Member shall have the same privileges as a regular member except they cannot vote or hold offices
+- Sponsoring Associate Members shall be composed of persons, companies or corporations engaged in industries related to the auction profession, such as: accountants, associations, advertising agencies, lawyers, lending agencies, printers, publishers, radio stations, t.v. stations.
+A Sponsoring Associate Member shall have the same privileges as a regular member except they cannot vote or hold office.

-- The board of directors shall establish such rules and regulations governing admission to membership, as it may from time to time deem advisable.
+The board of directors shall establish such rules and regulations governing admission to membership, as it may from time to time deemed advisable.

 Applications for membership, accompanied by the proper amount of dues, shall be submitted to the membership committee or to the board of directors

 The affirmation vote of a majority of the board of directors at any meting or the written approval by a majority of the membership committee shall be necessary for election to membership.
 Such approval by the membership committee shall be deemed conclusive unless expressly disaffirmed by the board of directors